Getting Started¶

 | Git | Unity uses Git to install packages | — |

 No coding required.
 Mods can be built entirely through the Unity Inspector.
-Scripting is available for advanced users only.
+C# scripting is available if you want it, but nothing on this page needs it.

 Step 1 — Install Unity Hub & Git¶